 For long periods of time, nothing.
 Then I saw a clearing in the clouds ahead.
 It looked like it was coming my way.
 I triggered my intervalometer, setting it to take 20 photos in succession.
 I raced around and illuminated the two radio telescopes from an angle, being careful not to blow out the details and create some shadow for depth.
 Click!
 Click!
 Click!
 For between five and ten minutes, there was enough of an opening in the sky to make the Milky Way visible.
 And just as quickly, the skies closed

 To create this photo, I used a Nikon D750 with a Rokinon 12mm f/2.8 fisheye lens.
 I took 20 photos and “stacked” them later in Starry Landscape Stacker to reduce camera noise.
 Each of the 20 photos had an exposure of 15 seconds at f/2.8 with an ISO of 6400.
 July 2018.

 VISIT ME, VISIT ME!

-Head on over to the Ken Lee Photography website to purchase books or look at night photography and long exposure photos.
+MY WEBSITE: Head on over to the Ken Lee Photography website to purchase books or look at night photography and long exposure photos.
 My latest book, “Abandoned Southern California: The Slowing of Time” is available there and Amazon, Barnes and Noble, Target, Booktopia, Books A Million, IBS, and Aladin.
 If you enjoy the book, please leave a nice review.